 How The March For Science Explains The Relationship Between Science Technology and Society In The 21st Century

 Did we just witness a revolution?
 Or was that another fatal misstep by science?
 Has science lost it’s soul and become corrupt by muddling in the dirty world of politics?
-Why did scientists opt for a political tool (protests) in the March for Science to address what by some accounts is simply a miscommunication between science,technology and society (sts) ?
+Why did scientists opt for a political tool (protests) in the March for Science?
+By some accounts this is simply a miscommunication between science,technology and society.
+As we shall see, protests are child’s play when what’s gone down before when this relationship broke is considered.
+Nonetheless, a new chapter in the relationship between science and society has just begun.

 Whichever, you look at it, a protest is a conflict.
-A peaceful one, but a sign that dialogue is no more effective and the world needs to know what’s going on and add their voice in moving an obstinate opponent.
+A peaceful one, but a sign that dialogue is no more effective.
+A protest is a glorified tantrum that calls the world’s attention to whatever is going on.
+It not only speaks of outrage by the protestors, but is a political tool seeking to enroll voices in moving an obstinate opponent.
 As a student scientist, as a member of society, I have to ask myself: How did we get here?

 History of the Relationship Between Science, Technology and Society: Lessons from Buganda Kingdom & Beyond

 To better understand the history of the relationship between science, technology and society, we need to get to the heart of another conflict.
 This conflict is found at the interface of society and religion and is best told by the Uganda Martyrs story.
-The Uganda Martyrs story is a tale of a fate common in every monarch that ever was.
+Sadly, the Uganda martyrs story is a tale of a fate common in every monarch that ever was.

 It’s helpful to know that this wasn’t just an irrational unease.